MuzzammilShah/Road-to-GPT/docs/index.md

 &nbsp;

-## Final Thoughts
+## Reflections and Usage Guidelines

 !!! note
-    - This site is a knowledge base to which I can comeback to anytime I need to revise/understand/demo/explain anything.
+    - This site serves as a personal knowledge base that I can return to anytime I need to revise, understand, demo, or explain anything.

-    - You are free to refer this site during your leaning journey as well!
+    - Feel free to use this site as a reference during your own learning journey!

-    - If you've found this helpful or if there are any corrections to be made, feel free to reach out!
+    - If you find it helpful or notice any corrections that need to be made, don't hesitate to reach out.

 !!! warning
-    Please don't directly copy the contents from this site and use it for any commercial purpose.
-Although the main lectures for this is Open Source and is freely available on the internet (Thanks to Andrej Karpthy), it just won't be fair and ethical to do so.
+    Please refrain from directly copying the contents of this site for any commercial purposes.
+Although the primary lectures it draws from are open-source and freely available online (thanks to Andrej Karpathy), doing so would not be fair or ethical.

+&nbsp;